Northwest Arkansas Wills, Trusts, & Probate Attorneys

 Probate may not always be required if the assets are owned jointly or if the deceased person's estate is small.
 If an estate’s total value is less than $100,000, it can be settled through small estate administration.
 Certain assets, including retirement funds or life insurance, usually flow straight to the designated beneficiaries and don't require going through probate.
 In a similar vein, assets held in a joint tenancy or living trust also avoid the probate procedure.

 However, when a person dies without a will (intestate) or owns sole assets that do not have designated beneficiaries, those assets generally must go through probate.
 If you want to ensure that your estate is planned properly and that you avoid the probate process, be sure to consult with a qualified Arkansas probate attorney at Martin Attorneys, PA.
-We have years of experience and a thorough understanding of Arkansas probate laws -- get in touch with us as soon as possible.
+We have years of experience and a thorough understanding of Arkansas probate laws -- get in touch with a Wills, Trusts, & Probate Attorney.

 Contact us online or call (479) 888-2039 to talk to a legal professional at our law firm about your estate planning concerns.